nadrojtayl/nodeCRUDAPPLibrary/README.md

 	-Sets up endpoints on an Express server to CRUD the documents in your tables -Uses server side scripting to set up helpers that CRUD your new mongo entities client-side

-	-Example: BUILD OUT THE DB AND SERVER FOR A SOCIAL MEDIA APP WITH USERS AND MESSAGES -Require the library:
+	Example: BUILD OUT THE DB AND SERVER FOR A SOCIAL MEDIA APP WITH USERS AND MESSAGES -Require the library:
 			-var dbHelper = require("superfastmongoapp")
 		-Set up the schema by calling the createSchema method